samboy/MaraDNS/README.md

 # Current status

-MaraDNS has been, since late 2022, in deep freeze and is only being updated to fix important security holes.
-The last hole found was in 2023.
+MaraDNS has been, since late 2022, in deep freeze and is only being updated to fix important security holes or compile errors in either GCC or clang.
+The last hole found was in 2026.
 No attack stronger than remote denial of service has *ever* been found with MaraDNS.

 MaraDNS is future-proof: She has been updated to be Y2038 compliant; any and all external dependencies MaraDNS has have multiple implementations